rayaqin/spendings-ui/README.md

 -   Ended up with a custom implementation of **skeletons for the SpendingsList**, because the React Loading Skeleton library just didn't work properly for me, and refused to play animations the right way.
 -   Although technically it wasn't strictly necessary, I **filtered the backend response**, to make sure the array items are the right type before trying to display them.
 -   Added some **cute hover effects**, and a favicon.
+-   Added a **k/m/b converter that abbreviates numbers larger than 1_000_000** to better handle cases when the numbers are huge and the screen is small.

 ## Potential sass failed to load issue